Amarjit-ph/codeDepot-Web/docs/js3.md

   if (i === 3) {
     continue;
   }
-  console.log("The number is " + i + "\n");
+  console.log('The number is ' + i + '\n');
 }
 ```

 ## Error Handling

-Some errors can‘t be avoided (beyond your control
-as a developer)
+Some errors can‘t be avoided (beyond your control as a developer)

-- User Input Errors
-  `e.g. user enters text like ‘hi’ instead of a number`
+- User Input Errors `e.g. user enters text like ‘hi’ instead of a number`
-- Network Errors
-  `e.g. server is offline`
+- Network Errors `e.g. server is offline`

 Throw and catch errors to fail gracefully or recover if possible